vishnumandala/vishnumandala/README.md

-<h1 align="center">Hi 👋, I'm Vishnu Mandala</h1>
+<h1 align="center">Hi, I'm Vishnu Mandala</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vishnumandala&label=Profile%20views&color=0e75b6&style=flat" alt="vishnumandala" /> </p>

-Welcome to my corner of GitHub!
-I'm a robotics enthusiast and creative problem solver based in Fort Wayne, IN, where I blend my passion for robotics, automation, and intelligent systems to bring innovative ideas to life.
+I'm a Robotics Engineer based in San Jose, CA, where I blend my passion for full-stack robotics, automation, and intelligent systems to bring innovative ideas to life.

-I’m a Systems Integration Engineer at OTTO by Rockwell Automation and a gradaute with Master's in Robotics from the University of Maryland.
-Every day brings new challenges and learning opportunities, whether I'm exploring autonomous systems, fine-tuning deep learning models, or experimenting with novel control strategies.
-My journey in robotics began with a deep curiosity about how machines can interact with the world—and it has evolved into a commitment to design systems that are not only smart but also efficient and reliable.

-Over the years, I've had the chance to teach, manage operations, and work hands-on with cutting-edge projects.
-I've been involved in everything from developing advanced navigation algorithms for autonomous robots to crafting mobile deep learning solutions for real-time applications.
-I love turning complex problems into elegant, real-world solutions, and I'm always excited to dive into new projects that push the boundaries of technology.

-When I'm not coding or testing robotic systems, you might find me sketching ideas for my next project, exploring the latest in AI research, or simply enjoying a good conversation about the future of technology.
-I'm a firm believer in collaboration and community, and I enjoy connecting with fellow innovators who are as passionate about robotics and automation as I am.
+Currently, I’m building the autonomy stack at Roboteon Inc., working hands-on to architect solutions for the next generation of warehouses.
+My journey has taken me from the agility of early-stage startups (RoBuildX) to the rigor of massive industrial deployments (OTTO by Rockwell Automation).
+This unique mix has taught me how to build systems that are not only innovative but scalable and reliable.

+I am a firm believer that knowledge grows when shared.
+As a former Graduate Teaching Assistant at the University of Maryland, I love breaking down complex concepts and contributing to the community.
+Whether I'm fine-tuning ROS2 navigation stacks, experimenting with deep learning models, or exploring novel control strategies, I’m always looking for ways to learn and teach simultaneously.

-Feel free to explore my repositories, check out my [projects](https://github.com/vishnumandala?tab=repositories), or drop me a [line](mailto:vishnum@terpmail.umd.edu).
-I’m always up for a chat, whether it’s about a cool idea, a potential collaboration, or just to say hi!
+When I'm not coding, you might find me sketching ideas for my next project or discussing the future of AI.
+I thrive on collaboration, so feel free to explore my repos, check out my [projects](https://github.com/vishnumandala?tab=repositories), or drop me a [line](mailto:vishnum@terpmail.umd.edu).
+I’m always up for a chat about code, robots, or a cool new idea!

 Thanks for stopping by!